yradsmikham/openhack-containers/MinecraftChallenge3OneDay/README.md

     - CPU usage by instance or node.
     - Version of the container running on any given instance.
     - Number of container instances running.
-    - Population of each Minecraft server.
+    - Population of each Minecraft server. (unique number of players in each server)
-    - Total current players and available capacity.
+    - Total current players (number of players online) and available capacity (max number of platers).

 - Upgrade your instance within the cluster above, to v2.0

 - Configure your container deployments so that the state is persisted between instance resets.
 In order for us to verify this, you must ensure that both the default port for Minecraft (25565) and the default port for RCON (25575) must be exposed and available publicly.

 ## References
 - You can find the Minecraft containers [on Docker Hub](https://hub.docker.com/r/openhack/minecraft-server/)